 Chronic kidney disease patients can move back and forth from various stages of the disease.
 This disease is serious and causes major medical interventions and high costs for most patients.

 The decision to prescribe a medication is the responsibility of your nephrologist and/or your primary care provider (PCP) based on his/her evaluation of your condition.
-It’s important to work with your doctor regarding your treatments and overall health.
+It’s important to work with your doctor regarding your treatments, including potential clinical trials

 Some Tips to Prevent or Slow Down CKD